brann14/bot-guide/README.md

 ```
 After the bot goes online, you can leave the program you are using and it will stay online.

 I know this is very simple but I did it fast as a lot of people are asking me.
+(Note that I do not use this main.py setup, I also use a few additonal scripts)

 Congratulations on making your first discord bot, welcome to the discord development!